silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/index.md

 summary: Deploy robust applications by bundling Unit and Behavior tests with your application code and modules.
 ---

-# Unit and Integration Testing
+# Unit and integration testing

 For behaviour testing in Silverstripe CMS, check out [Silverstripe CMS Behat Documentation](https://github.com/silverstripe-labs/silverstripe-behat-extension/).